 27 February – 3 March 2017

 Australia's peak industry body for the mining equipment, technology and services sector will commence its International Mining Missions for 2017 with Peru.
-Austmine says Peru has established itself as a mining force to be reckoned with in recent years with a range of opportunities Australian METS companies can tap into.
+Austmine says Peru has established itself as a mining force to be reckoned with in recent years with opportunities for Australian METS companies.

 Tourism Australia: Trade Events 2017

 Tourism Australia coordinates and participates in a number of international trade shows and events each year to promote Australia as a premier travel destination.
 Sellers and operators in the Australian tourism industry can apply to attend and participate in these events.
 The Destination Australia 2017 Conference which will focus on attracting greater numbers of high-yielding international visitors will take place in Sydney on Thursday March 16, 2017.

 SA: Business Missions 2017 Calendar